Candy Palmater: Death

 Palmater died at her home in Toronto on December 25, 2021, at the age of 53.
 Shortly before her death she received several weeks of medical treatment at St. Michael's Hospital in Toronto after being diagnosed with eosinophilic granulomatosis with polyangiitis.

 Her memoir, Running Down a Dream, was published posthumously in 2022.

+Filmography

 Awards

 She was nominated for an East Coast Music Award for Media Person of the Year in 2013.
 The Candy Show was also nominated for a Canadian Screen Award for Best Direction in a Variety or Comedy TV Series, for director Trevor Grant.
 For her work on the television series Forgive Me, she was nominated for an ACTRA Award for Best Supporting Actress.

 In 2017, Palmater was presented with the Bonham Centre Award from The Mark S. Bonham Centre for Sexual Diversity Studies, University of Toronto, for her contributions to the advancement and education of issues around sexual identification.